 The degree of doctor of philosophy in chemical physics was established to meet the needs of students wishing to prepare themselves for the study of chemical problems by the methods and theories of modern physics.
-The Committee on the Degree of Doctor of Philosophy in Chemical Physics is composed of members of the Departments of Chemistry and Chemical Biology, Physics, and of the School of Engineering and Applied Sciences, with special interests in the field commonly known as chemical physics.
+The Committee on the Degree of Doctor of Philosophy in Chemical Physics is composed of members of the Departments of Chemistry and Chemical Biology, Physics, and Astronomy and of the School of Engineering and Applied Sciences, with special interests in the field commonly known as chemical physics.
 The program of study includes courses in these subjects, and research on an appropriate problem under the direction of a member of one of these departments.

 In general, candidates have access to the facilities and are eligible for the fellowships and scholarships of these departments.
 For further information, consult Chemistry and Chemical Biology and Physics.

 Applications for admission to study for the PhD degree in chemical physics are accepted from students who have received the bachelor’s degree or have had equivalent preparation.
 These applications should be initiated during the fall of the year preceding the September when admission is desired.
 Normally, students are admitted only for September.

 Applicants must take the GRE general and chemistry (or physics) examinations.
 These must be taken no later than November of the year prior to admission and preferably earlier so that score reports arrive by the December application deadline.
 TOEFL is required of all foreign applicants other than those whose native language is English.